If you buy an item via this post, we may get a small affiliate fee. Details.

 On search pages

 When you browse Amazon website, you’ll see Prime logo everywhere.
 On search pages, the logo appears next to item’s price.
-This is very useful because for Prime members eligibility becomes one of the important factors in deciding which product to buy.
+This is very useful because for Prime members eligibility becomes one of the essential factors in deciding which product to buy.

-And here is the example of Prime eligible items in Electronics department.
+And here is the example of Prime-eligible items in Electronics department.
 Prime items qualify for free two-day shipping.

 On product pages